Lawsuit Filed In OC Inmate's Death

 “We were shocked and we were questioning what happened and we had lots of questions that weren’t being answered,” Wu said.
 “We were left with a lot of unknown facts about how he died.”

-attorney is that Pham was days away from his release after serving time for auto theft.

 He was put in a cell with a man who was arrested for double murder.
-Attorney Michael Guisty says Magallanes is the likely killer.
+Attorney Michael Guisty says that man is the likely killer.

-“I got an anonymous call yesterday that Danny was killed by an inmate that he was left for dead on the floor and that the whole thing is on tape so we need this videotape.”
+“I got an anonymous call yesterday that Danny was killed by an inmate that he was left for dead on the floor and that the whole thing is on tape so we need this videotape,” Guisty said.

 The ACLU of Southern California has just put out a report on the Orange County jail system alleging unsafe conditions.
 Danny Pham’s death is the fifth in the system this year according to Daisy Ramirez who coordinated the jails project.